Origin Story of Hempire Innovations

 Now that we did not have a storefront anymore, we decided to get some sustainable farming experience so we could qualify for a NC Hemp License.
 Chance and I got an internship with Joe Delventhal, he had his own lease at Fig Farm in Valle Crucis, NC.
 Harrison King, our 3rd business partner had missed the window of the internship yet he still contributed.
 We farmed with Joe all summer and sold produce to local Boone, NC restaurants.
 After a lot of hard work we were able generate enough revenue to qualify for an NC hemp growers license.

 Late August 2019, the three of us decided to open up a legitimate storefront on a commercial lease.
 (Coleman was no longer in the picture here).
 We were still in Boone, NC although the location was not great.
 We did not mind it since the rent was cheap and it was a nice open space.
 We had a decent operation going on!
 Every month we were paying the bills and generating profits.
-It was great, we had the nice iPad point of sale, a tidy display case and several loyal customers.
-Remember we were doing all of this while balancing school and a part time job too.
+It was great, we had a nice iPad point of sale, a tidy display case, and several loyal customers.
+Remember we were doing all of this while balancing school and a part-time job too.
 Anyways, what we weren't expecting was Covid-19.
-Boone, NC is a college town with a college centric economy.
-When Covid hit, I sub leased out the storefront.
+Boone, NC is a college town with a college-centric economy.
+When Covid hit, I subleased out the storefront.
 I sure was glad I made that decision because Boone became a ghost town.
 All of the college students went home to take classes online.
-We were out of the storefront on March 8th 2020.
+We were out of the storefront on March 8th, 2020.

 After having farmed hemp for the whole summer, there were a lot of things for us to be proud of.
 After a culmination of things Harrison King was no longer a part of Hempire Innovations LLC starting in Summer 2021.
 Soon afterwards, Chance Clark decided to leave the company on good terms.
 Chance and I may possibly farm together again.